norberto-enomoto/talk-tdc-2019-knative/code/README.md

 1. Now that your service is created, Knative will perform the following steps:

    - Create a new immutable revision for this version of the app.
-   - Network programming to create a route, ingress, service, and load balance for your app.
+   - Network programming to create a route, ingress, service, and load balancer for your app.
    - Automatically scale your pods up and down (including to zero active pods).

-1. Run the following command to find the external IP address for your service.
-   The ingress IP for your cluster is returned.
-If you just created your cluster, you might need to wait and rerun the command until your service gets asssigned an external IP address.
+1. To find the IP address for your service, use.
+If your cluster is new, it may take sometime for the service to get asssigned an external IP address.

    ```shell
    # In Knative 0.2.x and prior versions, the `knative-ingressgateway` service was used instead of `istio-ingressgateway`.